Skip to Content

 dShorthand for record.metadata

-Available Blocks
+Available Blocks in record_detail.html

 BlockPurpose

-javascriptJavaScript bundles
+javascriptJavaScript includes

 UI Resource Configuration